chevereto/v4-docs/application/stack/web-server.md

 ## Real connecting IP

-For setups under any kind of proxy (including [CloudFlare](https://support.cloudflare.com/hc/en-us/articles/200170786-Restoring-original-visitor-IPs)) is required that the web server sets the appropriate value for the client connecting IP.
+For setups under proxy (including [CloudFlare](https://support.cloudflare.com/hc/en-us/articles/200170786-Restoring-original-visitor-IPs)) is required that the web server sets the appropriate value for the client connecting IP.

 ::: danger
 If real connecting IP is not configured Chevereto won't be able to detect the real visitors IPs, failing to deliver IP based restrictions and flood control.